Do you believe in the Cottingley Fairies?

 I hated those photographs from the age of 16 when Mr Gardner presented me with a bunch of flowers and wanted me to sit on the platform with him.
 I realised what I was in for if I did not keep myself hidden.

-After WW1 and the horrendous loss of so many people to Spanish Flu in 1918, people began moving towards spiritualism in a big way.
-Life after death and the existence of a soul were ideas which were massively comforting to a weary and grieving people.
+After WW1 and the horrendous loss of so many people to the Spanish Flu in 1918, people began moving towards spiritualism in a big way.
+Life after death and the existence of a soul were ideas which were massively comforting to weary and grieving people.
 Arthur Conan Doyle, in his 1918 work The New Revelation, wrote:

 The conclusion, then, of my long search after truth, is that in spite of occasional fraud, which Spiritualists deplore, and in spite of wild imaginings, which they discourage, there remains a great solid core in this movement which is infinitely nearer to positive proof than any other religious development with which I am acquainted.

-So just a short one today.
 I'm a huge fan of these stories, not for the hoaxes themselves but for why we believe them.
 If you're a fellow lover of hoaxes check out my posts on the Moon Hoax and the War of the Worlds Panic.
 And if you're after some fairy tales, check out this post over on Icy Sedgwick's site, the Queen of Folklore!